Unpacking the Latest Options Trading Trends in Philip Morris Intl

 Having examined the options trading patterns of Philip Morris Intl, our attention now turns directly to the company.
 This shift allows us to delve into its present market position and performance

-Philip Morris Intl's Current Market Status With a trading volume of 3,589,929, the price of PM is up by 2.19%, reaching $155.21.
-Current RSI values indicate that the stock is may be approaching overbought.
-Next earnings report is scheduled for 37 days from now.
-Professional Analyst Ratings for Philip Morris Intl
+Philip Morris Intl's Current Market Status Trading volume stands at 1,119,755, with PM's price up by 0.38%, positioned at $154.43.
+RSI indicators show the stock to be may be approaching overbought.
+Earnings announcement expected in 35 days.
+What The Experts Say On Philip Morris Intl

-A total of 2 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $167.5.
+2 market experts have recently issued ratings for this stock, with a consensus target price of $167.5.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.